-Confession Time, 5 of my 1980s Crushes…
+Confession time, 5 of my 1980s crushes…

 For a belated Valentine’s Day offering, here’s a list of 5 lovely leading men who stole my teenage heart in the 1980s.

 This boy had he read the front of my History folder would have found it to be true.
-But as my mum’s always says “What’s for you, won’t go by you..” with True Love hitting me much much later in the form of the lovely man who ended up being my Darlin’ Husband.
-Obviously had boyfriends before this, but they were most definitely not the one, with those stories for another day.
+But as my mum always says “What’s for you, won’t go by you..” with True Love hitting me much much later in the form of the lovely man who ended up being my Darlin Husband.
+Obviously had boyfriends before this, but they were most definitely not the ones, with those stories for another day.
 Perhaps.

 So apologies if you are hoping for my adolescent longings of the true life kind.
 This is an entertainment site, and I don’t want you crying into your breakfast over those particular adolescent yearnings.
-Equally if you want to read more about more conventional hunks from the 80s of the Tom Selleck, Rob Lowe, Tom Cruise and Harrison Ford ilk, read elsewhere.
+Equally, if you want to read more about more conventional hunks from the 80s of the Tom Selleck, Rob Lowe, Tom Cruise and Harrison Ford ilk, read elsewhere.

 These are just 5 of the men I cried over then as a teen… I have confessed to a few more while writing in this blog.
 So if you want to know more, read more posts.
 As for the loves of the other 80s League members, read these fantastic posts!